leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > Damodaran argues that most prospectuses look similar, particularly the risk and business sections.

-I agree with Damodaran here, though as he implied some of this is due to legal reasons.
+I agree with Damodaran, though as he implied most of this is due to legal reasons.
 Risk sections in prospectuses are more for legal protection and less for telling you what's important \[22\].
 I know ex-colleagues that spent a lot of time drafting sections for the company, but it's hard to add significant value here (sorry guys), especially if the company going public is full of ex-bankers as well.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/IPO risk factors.png)